TonichaB/cleaning-blog/README.md

 #### Footer

+The site footer is present on all pages and fixed to the bottom of the page.
+Within the footer there are social media links that will open in a new tab when selected, and a general disclosure statement regarding the page contents.
+The footer is responsive to different screen sizes and adjusts the content accordingly to provide a positive user experience. <br>

+*2ximages or 1 combined image of footer for desktop/mobile view to go here*

 #### Navigation Bar

 The header contains a Navigation Bar with links to the home page, blog page, about page and contact page.
 This component is present on all pages of the site.
+The site page links are shown centrally for desktop view or larger screen sizes.
+Below is the standard nav bar accesible for all users. <br>

+*image of initial navbar here*<br>

+If a user has been authenticated the nav bar updates to also include a 'My Posts' link allowing logged in users to access a list of their own posts. <br>

+*image of authenticated navbar here* <br>

+For smaller screen sizes the navigation bar becomes hidden and the user is presented with a burger drop down icon which, when clicked, will show a dropdown list containing the navigation links. <br>

+*2 images/combined image for responsive navbar and dropdown display*

 #### Blog Posts